How the Trust invests in the present and future vitality of Rongowhakaata

 The losses incurred in recent years are not sustainable, Trustees have prioritised investment into building a Group structure and strategy to move and secure a more certain future for the group.
 The capital base received at Settlement in 2011 has grown (modestly) in the last 10 years.

-RIT is addressing strategic returns on investment, inflation, and revenue growth through a series of targeted initiatives aimed at strengthening its financial sustainability and aligning investments with iwi values.
-Here's how RIT is tackling these challenges:
+TGHL (the commercial arm of the Rongowhakaata Iwi Trust Group) is addressing strategic returns on investment, inflation, and revenue growth through a series of targeted initiatives aimed at strengthening its financial sustainability and aligning investments with iwi values.
+Here's how TGHL is tackling these challenges:

 Strategic Returns on Investment